-3.06 Client Transfer
+3.6 Client Transfer

-- (a) When an individual who is receiving services from another agency or colleague contacts a social worker for services, the social worker should carefully consider the client's needs before agreeing to provide services.
-To minimize possible confusion and conflict, social workers should discuss with potential clients the nature of the clients' current relationship with other service providers and the implications, including possible benefits or risks, of entering into a relationship with a new service provider. - (b) If a new client has been served by another agency or colleague, social workers should discuss with the client whether consultation with the previous service provider is in the client's best interest.
+- (A) When an individual who is receiving services from another agency or colleague contacts a social workers for services, the social workers should carefully consider the client's needs before agreeing to provide services.
+To minimize possible confusion and conflict, social workers should discuss with potential clients the nature of the clients' current relationship with other services providers and the implications, including possible benefits or risks, or entering into a relationship with a new service provider. - (B) If a new client has been served by another agency or colleague, social workers should discuss with the client whether consultation with the previous service provider is in the client's best interest.

-3.07 Administration
+3.7 Administration

-- (a) Social work administrators should advocate within and outside their agencies for adequate resources to meet clients' needs. - (b) Social workers should advocate for resource allocation procedures that are open and fair.
-When not all clients' needs can be met, an allocation procedure should be developed that is nondiscriminatory and based on appropriate and consistently applied principles. - (c) Social workers who are administrators should take reasonable steps to ensure that adequate agency or organizational resources are available to provide appropriate staff supervision. - (d) Social work administrators should take reasonable steps to ensure that the working environment for which they are responsible is consistent with and encourages compliance with the NASW Code of Ethics.
+- (A) Social work administrators should advocate within and outside their agencies for adequate resources to meet clients' needs. - (B) Social workers should advocate for resource allocation procedure that are open and fair.
+When not all clients' needs can be met, an allocation procedure should be developed that is non-discriminatory and based on appropriate and consistently applied principles. - (C) Social workers who are administrators should take reasonable steps to ensure that adequate agency or organizational resources are available to provide appropriate staff supervision. - (D) Social work administrators should take reasonable steps to ensure that the working environment for which they are responsible is consistent with and encourages compliance with the NASW Code of Ethics.
 Social work administrators should take reasonable steps to eliminate any conditions in their organizations that violate, interfere with, or discourage compliance with the Code.

-3.08 Continuing Education and Staff Development
+3.8 Continuing Education and Staff Development